jorgebaptista/advent-of-code/README.md

 # Advent of Code Solutions

 List of solutions using different programming languages for the Advent of Code annual event.

  You can check the official Avent of Code event [here](https://adventofcode.com/).

 <br>
 <hr>

-## Navigate to Year:
+## Navigate to Year

 * [2018](source/2018)

 <br>